-The surf lake is capable of generating a variety of waves, from gentle, spilling beginner waves, right through to high-performance barrelling waves up to 2m tall.
-The size and speed of waves in the surf lagoon can be varied, making it suitable for all abilities from beginner to expert.
+The surf lake is capable of generating a variety of waves, from gentle, spilling beginner waves, right through to high-performance barrelling waves up to nearly 2m tall.
+The size and speed of waves in the surf lake can be varied, making it suitable for all abilities from beginner to advanced.

 Are the waves always the same size and type?

-Waves in the surf lagoon are generated by moving water over a shallow profile that causes a wave to form, and then fold on itself.
-Just like an ocean swell becomes a breaking wave when it moves over a reef or a sandbar.
-In the case of The Wave, water is moved by a mechanical device located along the central axis of the lagoon.
-The device displaces over 30 tonnes of water, and gets it moving at over 6 metres per second to create a perfectly formed surfing wave.
+Waves in the surf lake are generated by moving water over a shallow profile that causes a wave to form, and then fold on itself.
+Just like an ocean swell becomes a breaking wave when it moves over a reef or sandy beach.
+In the case of The Wave, water is moved by our Wavegarden Cove technology located inside the central pier of the lake .

 Is the wave powerful?

-The beauty of The Wave’s technology is that energy is constantly passed into the wave through the movement of the wave generator as it completes a cycle.
+The waves have a variety of powers and varies in strength and height between our beginner and advanced waves.
+The beauty of the Wavegarden Cove technology is that energy is constantly passed into the wave through the movement of the wave generator as it completes a cycle.
 This ensures that waves have consistent power, shape, height and speed through the full ride.

 Sustainability and the environment

-How much water is used in the surf lagoon?
+How much water is used in the surf lake?

 The net evaporation rate for the surf lake will differ from year to year, but on average the annual water requirement is equivalent to that used to maintain a high quality grassed sports ground of a similar size (and only about 6% of what is used to irrigate golf courses per annum).